-Not Quite Unlimited: This is yet another quite common complaint we’ve seen amongst share hosting providers, though it makes it no less egregious.
+Not Quite Unlimited: This is yet another quite common complaint we’ve seen amongst shared hosting providers, though it makes it no less egregious.
 Apparently, like many others, HostMonster isn’t really offering unlimited services to its clients.
 If you reach a point where your shared hosting account is stretching the limits of their server’s resources, they reserve the right to inform you that your usage is “unreasonable.”
 And yes, you guessed it, this comes with a few extra charges.
 It’s a real shame, especially when other web hosting providers are capable of providing unlimited services no sweat.

 CSS Problems: This is a new one for us.
 It appears that, at times, HostMonster’s servers have had a heck of a time reading CSS.
-We’ve never seen something like this before, and though we have no reason to doubt the user review is valid, we’re really quite surprised.
+We’ve never seen anything like this before, and though we have no reason to doubt the user review is valid, we’re really quite surprised.
 At its core, this reveals a much deeper software problem than HostMonster would likely be willing to admit to.

-Up-Time Issues: We’ve seen this with quite a few other shared hosting providers, and to be honest, we aren’t exactly surprised to find it here with HostMonster.
-As with so many other reviews, it appears that the 99.99% up-time guarantee is not quite correct.
+Up-Time Issues: We’ve seen this with quite a few other shared hosting providers and to be honest, we aren’t exactly surprised to find it here with HostMonster.
+As with so many other reviews, it appears that the 99.99% uptime guarantee is not quite correct.
 We’ve even got reports of user’s sites being down for as much as two days: A truly horrendous lapse if your business uses the Internet for the majority of its revenue.
 All in all, we’d simply caution you to be wary of relying on such up-time claims, as in nine cases out of ten, they turn out to be not quite true.